openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

 - **protocol**: Protocol used by the gRPC service.
 The value can be **unix** or **tcp**. **unix** indicates the local socket communication mode, and **tcp** indicates the socket listening port mode.
 The default value is **unix**.
 - **address**: Listening IP address of the gRPC service.
 The default value is **unix socket**.
 If the gRPC service is deployed in distributed mode, change the value to the listening IP address.
 - **port**: Listening port of the gRPC server.
 The value ranges from 0 to 65535.
 If **protocol** is set to **unix**, you do not need to set this parameter.
+- **connect**: IP address list of the nodes where the atune is deployed in a cluster.
+Use commas (,) to separate the IP addresses.
+- **rest_host**: Listening IP address of the system REST service.
+The default value is localhost.
 - **rest_port**: Listening port of the system REST service.
 The value ranges from 0 to 65535.
+The default value is 8383.
+- **engine_host**: IP address for connecting to the atune engine service.
+- **engine_port**: Port for connecting to the atune engine service.
 - **sample_num**: Number of samples collected when the system executes the analysis process.
+The default value is 20.
+- **interval**: Interval of samples collected when the system executes the analysis process.
+The default value is 5.
+- **grpc_tls**: SSL/TLS certificate verification for the gRPC of A-Tune.
+This is disabled by default.
+After grpc_tls is enabled, you need to set the following environment variables before running the **atune-adm** command to communicate with the server:
+  - export ATUNE_TLS=yes
+  - export ATUNED_CACERT=<Client ca certificate path>
+  - export ATUNED_CLIENTCERT=<Client certificate path>
+  - export ATUNED_CLIENTKEY=<Client key path>
+  - export ATUNED_SERVERCN=server
+- **tlsservercafile**: path of the gPRC server ca certificate.
+- **tlsservercertfile**: path of the gPRC server certificate.
+- **tlsserverkeyfile**: gPRC server key path.
+- **rest_tls**: SSL/TLS certificate verification for the rest service of A-Tune.
+This is enabled by default.
+- **tlsrestcacertfile**: path of the rest service ca certificate.
+- **tlsrestservercertfile**: path of the rest service certificate.
+- **tlsrestserverkeyfile**: the rest service key path.
+- **engine_tls**: SSL/TLS certificate verification for the engine service of A-Tune.
+This is enabled by default.
+- **tlsenginecacertfile**: path of the engine service ca certificate.
+- **tlsengineclientcertfile**: path of the engine service client certificate.
+- **tlsengineclientkeyfile**: the engine service client key path.

 **System information**